philipcmonk/phlisped/doc/phlisp.md

 The Graph
 ---------

 All nodes in the graph are distinguishable.
-All edges are assumed unordered unless explicitly specified as ordered.
+All lists are assumed unordered unless explicitly specified as ordered.
+All nodes must have a name.
 A node must be exactly one of the following:

 - a parent of one or more nodes
 - a variable defined as another node